 Do not operate heavy machinery, motor vehicles, boats, or motorcycles while taking edible medication.
 Do not use if you are pregnant, nursing or caring for an infant.
 Be aware of your surroundings and possible hazards, and prepare for your needs before taking medication.

 Remember: Edibles can vary greatly in potency.
 Products often contain multiple doses or lesser doses of medicine.
 Weight, metabolism, and eating habits can alter dosage effects.
-Eating medical cannabis on an empty stomach can intensify effects.
+Eating cannabinoid infused food items on an empty stomach can intensify effects.
 Learn dosage management that works for you when ingesting herbal medicine.

 If you feel you have eaten too much of a food-based herbal medicine, do not panic, your symptoms will subside within a few hours.
 Remain calm.
 Stay hydrated and eat food to help symptoms pass.